SiverDX/additional_enchantments/src/README.md

 ## Shatter (Ranged)
 - Default max. level: 4
 - Allows the usage of `Amethyst Shards` as projectiles
-  - There is a high chance for them to break on impact which will deal damage in an aoe radius (the projectile and aoe deal magic damage)
+  - There is a high chance for them to break on impact which will deal damage in an area (the projectile and area damage are `Magic`)
-    - Targets can be blacklisted with `additional_enchantments:shatter_aoe_blacklist` (`minecraft:villager` is added by default)
+    - Targets can be blacklisted with `additional_enchantments:shatter_aoe_blacklist` (`minecraft:villager` and `minecraft:iron_golem` are added by default)
-- Enchantment level increases the shatter aoe radius and damage
+- Enchantment level increases the shatter area of effect and damage

 ## Straight Shot (Ranged)
 - Default max. level: 4